BastidaNicolas/BastidaNicolas/Readme.md

 </a>

+and probably other things.

-## Connect with me
+## You can contact me here
 - 🔗 LinkedIn: [Nicolas E. Bastida](https://www.linkedin.com/in/nicolas-bastida)
 - :earth_americas: Portfolio: [Nicolas.Bastida.dev](https://nicolas.bastida.dev/)
 - 📫 E-mail: **bastidanicolase@gmail.com**

-Feel free to reach out to me for a chat or collaboration opportunity!
+Have a nice day!